Here’s Why Consumer Reports Suggest You Never Buy Any Mitsubishi Outlander

 Consumer Reports thinks you should skip the Mitsubishi Outlander

-Mitsubishi’s overall brand reliability
+Mitsubishi’s mediocre brand reliability and reputation

-While consumers seem to like Mitsubishi — at least the Outlander — experts don’t favor the brand as highly.
-Mitsubishi hasn’t won any JD Power awards going back as far as 2000.
-In 2017, JD Power‘s Dependability Survey rated them 7th from the bottom, with 182 problems per 100 vehicles, well above the average of 156.
-They were also awarded Japan’s worst automaker of 2016.
-So what happened to this once-reliable brand?
+According to Kelley Blue Book, consumers generally seem to like Mitsubishi (or at least the Outlander), but experts don’t favor the brand as highly.
+Mitsubishi hasn’t won any J.D.
+Power awards going back to 2000.
+However, in 2022, J.D.
+Power‘s Dependability Study rated them in 14th place with 183 problems per 100 vehicles, above the industry average of 192, which is a vast improvement from the brand’s 2017 ranking of 7th from the bottom.

 Common problems with the Mitsubishi seem to be the clutch and automatic transmission prematurely failing and issues with the clear coat peeling.
 That said, if you’re set on this brand, the most reliable models seem to be the Colt or Lancer, which you can only seem to get secondhand.